jaredpalmer/formik/website/versioned_docs/version-1.2.0/overview.md

 ### In-browser Playgrounds

-You can play with Formik in your web browser with these live online playgrounds.
+You can play with Formik&trade;in your web browser with these live online playgrounds.

 * CodeSandbox (ReactDOM) https://codesandbox.io/s/zKrK5YLDZ
 * Expo Snack (React Native) https://snack.expo.io/Bk9pPK87X

 ## The Gist

-Formik keeps track of your form's state and then exposes it plus a few reusable methods and event handlers (`handleChange`, `handleBlur`, and `handleSubmit`) to your form via `props`. `handleChange` and `handleBlur` work exactly as expected--they use a `name` or `id` attribute to figure out which field to
+Formik&trade;keeps track of your form's state and then exposes it plus a few reusable methods and event handlers (`handleChange`, `handleBlur`, and `handleSubmit`) to your form via `props`. `handleChange` and `handleBlur` work exactly as expected--they use a `name` or `id` attribute to figure out which field to